 All the stories we hear about witches remain consistent.
-A woman, be she old or young, sits in a wooden cabin and concocts potions or creates spells to divine truth as she is instructed.
+A woman, whether old or young, sits in a wooden cabin and concocts potions or creates spells to divine truth as instructed.
 And she is most likely, in all these tales, a woman with power ostracized for her abilities.
-In the climate of 2021, individuals who study these folktales and myths are beginning to break the mold of classic tales.
+In the climate of 2023, individuals who study these folktales and myths are beginning to break the mold of classic tales.
 Gender and power have painted our stories for millennia.
 How does the current perception of the witch and magical powers paint these stories now?
 And what do we see through the lens of masculine, intersex, and trans witches?
 Let’s find out together.

 BIPOC individuals are revealing instances of their closed practices on social media.
-Santeria, Vodun, Haitian and Louisiana Voodoo, Hellenism– these are all religions that feature rituals many non-BIPOC would assume to be witchcraft.
-Some foolish souls even attempt to copy these practices, believing it to be something less sacred than it is.
+Santeria, Vodun, Haitian and Louisiana Voodoo, and Hellenism are all religions that feature rituals many non-BIPOC would assume to be witchcraft.
+Some foolish souls even attempt to copy these practices, believing them to be something less sacred than it is.
 These religions vary between themselves and have their own rules, gender roles, and histories.

 The Witchy Perception